JRKnight21/cot-4500-as2/README.md

 Joanna Romano

-Assignment 1
+Assignment 2

 The current Python version that is suggested to run this file is 3.11.1 64bit

-The requirements.txt file includes the required packages to run the file and uses numpy version 1.24.1 and decimal
+The requirements.txt file includes the required packages to run the file and uses numpy version 1.24.1

 # Required libaries be added to the requirements text by running
     $ pip freeze > requirements.txt